Understanding the Evolving Landscape of Buy-Sell Life Insurance and Its Impact on Estate Planning for Business Owners

 The significance of this ruling is 2 fold;

-- With our country’s spending since the pandemic and its growing debt balance, many people are concerned over taxes being raised or other measures the government will take to claw back these funds.
-This, along with the pending “sunset” of our current tax laws at the end of 2025 and the estate tax threshold set to be cut in half at that moment creates a potential “perfect storm” for high net worth business owners and the ramifications of having additional proceeds being added to their estate.
+2. With our country’s spending since the pandemic and its growing debt balance, many people are concerned about taxes being raised or other measures the government will take to claw back these funds.
+This, along with the pending “sunset” of our current tax laws at the end of 2025 and the estate tax threshold set to be cut in half at that moment creates a potential “perfect storm” for high-net-worth business owners and the ramifications of having additional proceeds being added to their estate.

 What You Can Do?